ishibaki/symmetry_paper/manuscript/3_procedures.md

 To test the contribution of the cell chirality to explain the laterality score, generalized linear models (GLMs) were used.
 As a null hypothesis, naive models were used.
-Laterality score was treated as a response variable, and mean of the chirality index was treated as an explanatory variable.
+Laterality score was treated as a response variable, and the mean of the chirality index was treated as an explanatory variable.
 All statistical analyses were performed using R software v.3.6.3 [@Rcoreteam2020].
 Graphs were prepared using Matplotlib v.3.0.3 in Python v.3.6.4 [@Rossum1995; @Hunter2007].